 Operation type short title (1) Type I - Cooperation project based on unit costs The managing authority received support from an external company to set out the simplified costs Name of external company 1.
-Description of the operation type including the timeline for implementation(1) The calculated unit cost will be applicable only for small- scale projects, which are implemented exclusively under ISO1-SO 6.3.
+Description of the operation type including the timeline for implementation(1) The calculated unit cost will be applicable only for small-scale projects, which are implemented exclusively under ISO1-SO 6.3.
 Small-scale projects will be used to address the specific aim to enhance people-to-people activities.
-A separate call (submission open for 4-5 months) could be launched at the end of 2022 or in the beginning of 2023.
+A separate open call with regular submission deadlines could be launched at the end of 2022 or in the beginning of 2023.
 All 3 defined types of operations would be subject of the same Call.
-Type I - Cooperation project based on unit costs The project is at most 1 year long and supports events that build up mutual trust, and enable or improve cooperation of institutions and target groups.
+Possible beneficiaries are smaller institutions, such as NGOs, schools, SMEs and different kind of associations.
+The project is at most 1 year long and supports events that build up mutual trust, and enable or improve cooperation of institutions and target groups.
 At least two events (one per member state, each min 4 hrs long) per project and minimum of 25 participants per event are required.
 Events include workshops, conferences, seminars, and trainings.
 Within unit cost all costs occurring in phases of preparation as well as project implementation (staff costs, administrative costs, travel and accommodation costs, translation/interpretation costs, venue (room, equipment), moderation of the event and catering) are included.
-2 Specific objective(s) Priority axis 3, ISO1 (SO6.3) 3 Indicator triggering reimbursement(2) Implemented event 4 Unit of measurement for the indicator triggering reimbursement Signed subsidy contract by the lead partner (10% of project value reimbursement) No. of participants (the rest of the project value) 5 Standard scale of unit cost, lump sum or flat rate Unit costs 6 Amount per unit of measurement or percentage (for flat rates) of the SCO 125,00 EUR 7 Categories of costs covered by the unit cost, lump sum or flat rate By unit costs all cost categories are covered.
+2 Specific objective(s) Priority axis 3, ISO1 (SO6.3) 3 Indicator triggering reimbursement(2) Completed event 4 Unit of measurement for the indicator triggering reimbursement Participant

+5 Standard scale of unit cost, lump sum or flat rate Unit costs 6 Amount per unit of measurement or percentage (for flat rates) of the SCO 125,00 EUR 7 Categories of costs covered by the unit cost, lump sum or flat rate Within unit cost all costs occurring in phases of preparation as well as project implementation (staff costs, administrative costs, travel and accommodation costs, translation/interpretation costs, venue (room, equipment), moderation of the event and catering) are included.
 See Methodology I (C.3 below).
 8 Do these categories of costs cover all eligible expenditure for the operation?
 (Y/N) Yes 9 Adjustment(s) method(3) Set amounts represent the co-financing of projects to partners of both member states without any (later) adjustments.
-10 Verification of the achievement of the units - describe what document(s)/system will be used to verify the achievement of the units delivered -describe what will be checked and by whom during management verifications - describe what arrangements will be made to collect and store the relevant data/documents a) Obligatory documents are: Signed subsidy contract Lists of participants, and the event report about each implemented event that must clearly describe the event implementation (in words and picture where and when the event took place; who attended and what was presented, offered and shared with the participants and in what way).
+10 Verification of the achievement of the units - describe what document(s)/system will be used to verify the achievement of the units delivered - describe what will be checked and by whom during management verifications - describe what arrangements will be made to collect and store the relevant data/documents a) Obligatory documents are: Signed subsidy contract Lists of participants, and the event report about each completed event that must clearly describe the event implementation (in words and picture where and when the event took place; who attended and what was presented, offered and shared with the participants and in what way). b) The MA/JS will be carrying out the management verifications for the reimbursements based on the documents listed under point a, setting out the conditions for support (signed subsidy contract) including all conditions for event implementation and reporting (the proof that the event took place: list of participants and a final report containing information about the completed event including date, location, invitation, photos, duration).
+The payment will be depending on the number of participants at the events.